Department of Military Science

 Limited course substitution is available with permission of both the PMS and the department chair concerned.

 Students may seek a minor in Military Science with the approval of the dean of the college in which the student pursues his/her major.
-Requirements are eighteen hours of advanced Military Science and six hours from the Professional Military Education (PME) component courses listed here.
+Requirements are eighteen hours of advanced Military Science, six hours from the Professional Military Education (PME) component courses, 3 hours approved Military History course, and 3 hours of English Composition II.

 MLSC 1101.
 Applied Leadership Lab I. 1 Hour.